C# Singleton

 The Singleton class is responsible for creating a single instance.
 The Client class gets the Singleton instance by calling the Instance accessor or GetInstance() method.

-The Singleton class has a constructor marked as private.
-This prevents other classes from creating instances of the Singleton class.
+The Singleton class has a constructor marked as private to prevent other classes from creating instances of the Singleton class.

 The Singleton class also has an accessor that provides access to the instance.